something-predictable/node-service/instructions.md

     // context.env is the environment, where any deployment specific information is stored await fetch(context.env.SERVICE_BASE_URL + "?q=stuff", {
         headers: {
-            // When requesting other internal endpoints, include the headers from `httpRequestHeaders`.
+            // When requesting **our own endpoints**, include the headers from `httpRequestHeaders`.
 This will pass along information such as client ID, request ID, user agent, IP address, etc.
             ...httpRequestHeaders(context),

-            // Do not use `httpRequestHeaders` when requesting external endpoints.
+            // Do not use `httpRequestHeaders` when requesting **endpoints not owned by us**.
 Instead, pass only a user agent:
             "user-agent": "MyBusinessService/1",
         },
         // `context.signal` is the AbortSignal for the whole handler.
 Pass it along to async functions.